operator-name/vanity-uuid/README.md

 [UUIDs (or GUIDs)](https://en.wikipedia.org/wiki/Universally_unique_identifier) are quite commonly used from [filesystems](https://en.wikipedia.org/wiki/GUID_Partition_Table) to [databases](https://docs.microsoft.com/en-us/sql/t-sql/data-types/uniqueidentifier-transact-sql?view=sql-server-2017).
 Instead of relying on [`uuidgen`](https://packages.debian.org/sid/uuid-runtime) to generate unreadable garbage such as `2acb01ee-885a-43a0-922e-9b34360082f4`, why not bend the spec a little (or a lot) and generate instantly memorable and somewhat readable V4 UUIDs such as `b00571ng-j1nx-41nk-a1b1-a77rac71ng1y`?

-Just clone this repository or download the release and run `./vanity-uuid4-arx` today!
+Just clone this repository or download the release and run `./vanity-uuid{4,-nospec}-arx` today! *Note: running arx is something like x6 slower.*

 ## Development